carbon-language/carbon-lang/llvm/docs/BitCodeFormat.rst

 * *comdat*: An encoding of the COMDAT of this function

+* *attributes*: If nonzero, the 1-based index into the table of AttributeLists.

+.. _bcpreemptionspecifier:

+* *preemptionspecifier*: If present, an encoding of the runtime preemption specifier of this variable:

+  * ``dso_preemptable``: code 0
+  * ``dso_local``: code 1

 .. _FUNCTION:

 MODULE_CODE_FUNCTION Record
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-``[FUNCTION, strtab offset, strtab size, type, callingconv, isproto, linkage, paramattr, alignment, section, visibility, gc, prologuedata, dllstorageclass, comdat, prefixdata, personalityfn]``
+``[FUNCTION, strtab offset, strtab size, type, callingconv, isproto, linkage, paramattr, alignment, section, visibility, gc, prologuedata, dllstorageclass, comdat, prefixdata, personalityfn, preemptionspecifier]``

 The ``FUNCTION`` record (code 8) marks the declaration or definition of a function.
 The operand fields are: